DHTMLX/docs-suite/docs/optimus_guides/exam_demo.md

 ## Demo overview

 The online exam system is a ready-to-use tool for online examination.
 You can create an online exam using the Form in the demo app in several steps.
 Also, it is possible to modify the Form easily as you need.
-The TreeGrid widget is used to manage the examination process.
+The Grid in the TreeGrid mode widget is used to manage the examination process.

 The online exam system demo is built with the help of the DHTMLX Optimus framework.
 The components of the demo are divided into Views.
 You can initialize or modify each component separately.
 Any component can be removed.
 The demo can be taken as a View itself and become a component of another app.